Classicism: In the fine arts

 Italian Renaissance painting and sculpture are marked by their renewal of classical forms, motifs and subjects.
-In the 15th century Leon Battista Alberti was important in theorizing many of the ideas for painting that came to a fully realized product with Raphael's School of Athens during the High Renaissance.
-The themes continued largely unbroken into the 17th century, when artists such as Nicolas Poussin and Charles Le Brun represented of the more rigid classicism.
-Like Italian classicizing ideas in the 15th and 16th centuries, it spread through Europe in the mid to late 17th century.
+In the 15th century, Leon Battista Alberti was important in theorizing many of the ideas for painting that came to a fully realized product with Raphael's School of Athens during the High Renaissance.
+The themes continued largely unbroken into the 17th century, when artists such as Nicolas Poussin and Charles Le Brun represented the more rigid classicism.
+Like Italian classicizing ideas in the 15th and 16th centuries, it spread through Europe in the mid- to late 17th century.

 Later classicism in painting and sculpture from the mid-18th and 19th centuries is generally referred to as Neoclassicism.

 Political philosophy

 Classicism in political philosophy dates back to the ancient Greeks.
 Western political philosophy is often attributed to the great Greek philosopher Plato.
 Although political theory of this time starts with Plato, it quickly becomes complex when Plato's pupil, Aristotle, formulates his own ideas.
 "The political theories of both philosophers are closely tied to their ethical theories, and their interest is in questions concerning constitutions or forms of government."

 However, Plato and Aristotle are not the seedbed but simply the seeds that grew from a seedbed of political predecessors who had debated this topic for centuries before their time.
 For example, Herodotus sketched out a debate between Theseus, a king of the time, and Creon's messenger.
 The debate simply shows proponents of democracy, monarchy, and oligarchy and how they all feel about these forms of government.
 Herodotus' sketch is just one of the beginning seedbeds for which Plato and Aristotle grew their own political theories.

 Another Greek philosopher who was pivotal in the development of Classical political philosophy was Socrates.
 Although he was not a theory-builder, he often stimulated fellow citizens with paradoxes that challenged them to reflect on their own beliefs.
 Socrates thought "the values that ought to determine how individuals live their lives should also shape the political life of the community." he believed the people of Athens involved wealth and money too much into the politics of their city.
 He judged the citizens for the way they amassed wealth and power over simple things like projects for their community.

-Just like Plato and Aristotle, Socrates did not come up with these ideas alone.
-Socrates ideals stem back from Protagoras and other 'sophists'.
-These 'teachers of political arts' were the first to think and act as Socrates did.
+Just like Plato and Aristotle, Socrates did not come up with these ideas alone his ideals stem from Protagoras and other "sophists".
+These "teachers of political arts" were the first to think and act as Socrates did.
 Where the two diverge is in the way they practiced their ideals.
-Protagoras' ideals were loved by Athens.
-Whereas Socrates challenged and pushed the citizens and he was not as loved.
+Protagoras' ideals were loved by Athens, whereas Socrates challenged and pushed the citizens and was not as loved.

 In the end, ancient Greece is to be credited with the foundation of Classical political philosophy.